-PRINCIPAL ACTIVITY
+PRINCIPAL ACTIVITIES

-The Company is part of the Northern Powergrid Holdings Company group of companies (the "Northern Powergrid Group") and its principal activity during the year was to distribute electricity to customers connected to its electricity distribution network.
+The Company is part of the Northern Powergrid Holdings Company group of companies (the "Northern Powergrid Group") and its principal activity during the Regulatory Year was to distribute electricity to customers connected to its electricity distribution network.

-The Company serves an area of approximately 10,700 sq. km encompassing the counties of West Yorkshire, East Yorkshire and almost all of South Yorkshire, together with parts of North Yorkshire, Derbyshire, Nottinghamshire, Lincolnshire and Lancashire and receives electricity from the National Grid's transmission system and distributes it to approximately 2.3 million customers connected to its electricity distribution network of transformers, switchgear and overhead and underground cables, at voltages of up to 132kV.
+The Company serves an area of approximately 14,400 square kilometres in the northeast of England, which extends from North Northumberland, south to York and west to the Pennines.
+The Company's distribution system of transformers, switchgear and overhead and underground cables receives electricity from generators connected to it and from the National Grid's transmission system and distributes that electricity to approximately 1.6 million customers at voltages of up to 132kV.
 The Company is an authorised distributor under the Electricity Act 1989 and holds an electricity distribution licence granted by the Secretary of State.